att-innovate/firework/README.md

 - Overview of the boot process
 - Rocketboards.org training on creating the U-Boot bootloader, Linux device tree, rootfs, and formatting the microSD card

-### 7. Writing a device driver (the interface between FPGA peripherals and user space applications)
+### 7. Writing a device driver (interface between FPGA peripheral and user space application)
 - Altera SoC Workshop Series training
 - Linux Device Drivers
 - misc. device driver

-### 8. Closing the loop: modifications to user space applications
+### 8. Closing the loop: modifying the user space application to interact with the FPGA peripheral
 - Device driver provides the interface
 - Replace functions implementing computaiton w/ statements sending data to FPGA peripheral